mdoumbouya/codeocr/README.md

 # Codebase Info

-This is the codebase for the [NAME] paper, submitted to [ACM Learning @ Scale 2024](https://learningatscale.hosting.acm.org/las2024/).
+This is the codebase for the paper titled **"Handwritten Code Recognition for Pen-and-Paper CS Education"**, accepted in [ACM Learning @ Scale 2024](https://learningatscale.hosting.acm.org/las2024/).

 ## Table of Contents